 Build the App: Connect the Right Nodes the Right Way

-Logged into Viso Suite, I want to create my own people counting system using pre-trained models and tools that are provided off-the-shelf.
+Logged into Viso Suite, I want to create my own people counting system using pre-trained models and off-the-shelf tools.
 This will be done in the Viso Builder, a visual programming interface for building computer vision applications.

 The people counting system will contain several connected nodes, each performing a specific task towards accomplishing the final application.

-- Video Input: To get started, we need to configure the video source, or where the frames will come from.
-These settings will tell my application whether to read the frames from an IP camera, USB camera or from a video file.
+- Video-Input: To get started, we need to configure the video source or where the frames will come from.
+These settings will tell my application whether to read the frames from an IP camera, USB camera, or video file.
 Capturing the frames from the right source is the very first step before passing the frames to the next node.

-- Object Count: In this step we need to tell the system what to do with the detected persons, in our case counting.
-The Object Count node lets me define the analysis and aggregation interval of the detected objects and lets me set the upload interval to send the results to the cloud where it can be picked up and displayed in a dashboard.
+- Object Count: In this step, we need to tell the system what to do with the detected persons, in our case “counting”.
+The Object Count node lets me define the analysis and aggregation interval of the detected objects and lets me set the upload interval to send the results to the cloud, where they can be picked up and displayed in a dashboard.

-- Output Preview: The Video View node creates an end-point for showing the processed video stream including the detection and counting results in real-time.
+- Output Preview: The Video View node creates an end-point for showing the processed video stream, including detecting and counting results in real-time.
 While this will not be needed for my system in production, it is a good way for debugging and tweaking certain parameters while testing.

 The Viso Builder makes it easy to add nodes to an application.
-I simply drag and drop the nodes mentioned above into the workspace grid, and they are ready to be configured without the need of any additional programming.
+I simply drag and drop the nodes mentioned above into the workspace grid, and they are ready to be configured without any additional programming.

 Configure the People Counting Application

 After the nodes are connected using the Viso Builder canvas, I want to configure each node to suit my needs.
-While the Region of Interest (ROI) piece of the application will need to be configured using a separate configuration interface, all other nodes are configured in the Viso Builder directly.
+While the Region of Interest (ROI) piece of the application will need to be configured using a separate configuration interface, all other nodes are directly configured in the Viso Builder.

-- Video Input: My camera source will be a video file I previously uploaded to my Viso Suite workspace for testing purposes.
+- Video-Input: My camera source will be a video file I previously uploaded to my Viso Suite workspace for testing purposes.
 The video is used to demo a real-world setting and is available for free via the internet.
-It is simulating a real camera input and can later easily be changed to an IP or USB camera.
-For frame width, height and FPS I want to keep the original video settings which are 1920 x 1080px at 30 frames per second.
-The video input node will automatically resize the frames if these parameters are changed, or skip/duplicate frames respectively in case of a difference in the input FPS and the configured FPS value on the video input node.
+It simulates a real camera input and can later easily be changed to an IP or USB camera.
+For frame width, height and FPS, I want to keep the original video settings which are 1920 x 1080px at 30 frames per second.
+The video input node will automatically resize the frames if these parameters are changed or skip/duplicate frames respectively in case of a difference in the input FPS and the configured FPS value on the video input node.

-- Output Preview: The last step, and this is optional but helpful for debugging, is configuring a local endpoint to check the video output in real-time.
+- Output Preview: The last step, which is optional but helpful for debugging, configures a local endpoint to check the video output in real-time.
 I set the desired URL such as /video and will be able to check the output preview using the device’s IP address and the URL I set in the Output Preview interface.
-I additionally check “keep ratio” to keep the original frame size in my Output Preview.
+I additionally check the input field “keep ratio” to keep the original frame size in my Output Preview.

 And that’s it!
 I can save my application, and it will create the first version ready to be deployed to an edge device of my choice.